CaliDog/tachikoma/README.md

 ### Router

-The routing layer is used in two places - to route generated data to the analyzers, and to route analyzer results to emitters.
-This routing layer is based on a very simple namespacing concept, so while generators have specific names (`aws.iam`, `slack.users`, etc), analyzers and emitters are associated with namespaces.
+The routing layer is used in two places - to route generated data to the [analyzers](#analyzers), and to route analyzer results to [emitters](#emitters).
+This routing layer is based on a very simple namespacing concept, so while [generators](#generators) have specific names (`aws.iam`, `slack.users`, etc), [analyzers](#analyzers) and [emitters](#emitters) are associated with namespaces.

 For example, when setting up the pipeline you may have a generator named `aws.iam`, and an analyzer listening in the `aws.*` namespace.
-The analyzer would receive data from any generator prefixed with the `aws` key, so it would recieve the `aws.ian` results for analysis.
-The same idea goes for emitters, and the emitter namespaces and analyzer namespaces are decoupled, so you can do cool things like have one analyzer for all `aws` services, but have specific emitters for specific services.
+The analyzer would receive data from any generator prefixed with the `aws` key, so it would receive the `aws.ian` results for analysis.
+The same idea goes for [emitters](#emitters), and the [emitter](#emitters) namespaces and analyzer namespaces are decoupled, so you can do cool things like have one analyzer for all `aws` services, but have specific [emitters](#emitters) for specific services.

+### Analyzers

+Analyzers hold true to their namesake and analyze results coming in from the [generator](#generators) layer (after being diffed by the [diffing engine](#differ)), and receive 4 basic things - the generator's previous results, the generator's current results, a diffing data structure that holds the differences in the results, and a reference to the global shared state.

+Each analyzer is responsible for analyzing their result and [emitting](#emitters) a generic message (with a title, description, and optional extra metadata), which will then be used by the emitting layer to send properly formatted data to each service that's registered for that namespace.

+### Emitters

+Emitters are the final stop in the pipeline lifecycle, and are responsible for interacting with external services to do things like publish results to an SNS topic, send emails, or trigger a GET request to a specific service.

 ## Current Development Status